 That there is no just reason for delay of entry of a final Order terminating the parental rights of Defendant, Marcus Rankins.
 Therefore, pursuant to Tennessee Rules of Civil Procedure 54.02, because there is no just reason for delay, entry of judgment as to the Defendant, Marcus Rankins, is directed.
 Accordingly, this is a final Order as to the Defendant Marcus Rankins and is immediately appealable as of right to the Court of Appeals pursuant to Tennessee R. App.
 3(a).
-Any appeal of the trial Court's final disposition of the Complaint or Petition For Termination of Parental Rights will be governed by the provisions of the Rule 8A, Tennessee Rules of Appellate Procedure, which imposes special time limitations for the filing of a transcript or statement of the appellate Court, as well as other special provisions for expediting the appeal.
+Any appeal of the trial Court's final disposition of the Complaint or Petition For Termination of Parental Rights will be governed by the provisions of the Rule 8A, Tennessee Rules of Appellate Procedure, which imposes special time limitations for the filing of a transcript or statement of the evidence, the completion and transmission of the record on appeal, and the filing of briefs in the appellate Court, as well as other special provisions for expediting the appeal.
 All parties must review Rule 8A, Tennessee Rules of Appellate Procedure, for information concerning the special provisions that apply to any appeal of this case.

 ENTERED this the day of , 2014.
+Chancello r